cmhsu2012/RR3/README.md

                   http://www.gnu.org/licenses/
 *****************************************************************************

+This program in _Explicit Non-Gorenstein R=T via Rank Bounds II: Computation_.
 To use this program, load RR3_main.sage.
 The main program function RR3_main takes the following inputs:
 - values for p, ell0, and ell1 satisfying Assumption 2.1.1
 - do_a1_p_check = True or False, True if you want the program to check if a1 is split at p, False otherwise
 - mode = "Full" or "Ell1"